The Clear Edge

 System 4: Positioning Lock (Month 2)

-Built after the first 3 clients because positioning requires proof.
-Can’t claim “SaaS conversion specialist” without completed SaaS conversion projects.
-Positioning before proof is fiction.
+Built after the first three clients, because positioning needs proof.
+You can’t credibly call yourself a “SaaS conversion specialist” without completed SaaS conversion projects; positioning without proof is just fiction.

 • Higher close rates (37% → 62%).